Scotland travel update | New Multi-day tours for Scotland!

 Spend another night in the Kirkwall area.

-Driving distance: 56 km / 35 miles
+Average driving distance: 56 km / 35 miles

 Today you journey back to the mainland by ferry before taking on part of the famous North Coast 500 route.
 Scotland‘s version of Route 66 stretches around the northern coast of Scotland, and is known for its incredible vistas of rocky cliffs, mountains, and gold sand beaches.
-We recommend stopping along the way to visit the beautiful Smoo Cave, the largest and most dramatic sea cave in Britain, the pristine beaches and turquoise waters of Durness, and the 15th-century ruins of Ardvreck Castle before arriving at the charming and whitewashed village of Ullapool
+We recommend stopping along the way to visit the beautiful Smoo Cave, the largest and most dramatic sea cave in Britain, the pristine beaches and turquoise waters of Durness, and the 15th-century ruins of Ardvreck Castle before arriving at the charming village of Ullapool

 Spend the night in the Ullapool area.